To find out which is the best backlink checker tool I decided to setup a test between-

 - Site 3 – Just under a year old – still a nurtured baby with ~40 pages

-Google Webmaster Tools reports the total number of links it Google has found for your site under Traffic > Links To Your Site which you can see in the image to the right.
+Google Search Console reports the total number of links it Google has found for your site under Traffic > Links To Your Site which you can see in the image to the right.

 I will be using this number as the benchmark for the services to compare against, including the total number of sample links Google allow us to download from that total.